CAMixerSR: Only Details Need More "Attention": Method

 \subsection{Network Architecture}

-We construct the \algname{} by modifying SwinIR-light~\cite{SwinIR}.
-Generally, \algname{} consists of four components, three from SwinIR: shallow feature extractor, deep feature extractor, reconstruction module, and additional global predictor module.
+Lastly, we construct the \algname{} by modifying SwinIR-light~\cite{SwinIR}.
+Generally, \algname{} consists of four components, three from SwinIR: shallow feature extractor, deep feature extractor, reconstruction module, and additional global predictor module shown in~\cref{fig:CAMixer}.
 Furthermore, we replaced the window-based self-attention with CAMixer and reduced the block number.